kubernetes/community/contributors/design-proposals/local-storage-overview.md

     local-pv-1 100Gi    RWO         Delete        Available         node-3
     local-pv-2 10Gi     RWO         Delete        Available         node-3
     ```
-3. The addon will monitor the health of secondary partitions and taint PVs whenever the backing local storage devices becomes unhealthy.
+3. The addon will monitor the health of secondary partitions and mark PVs as unhealthy whenever the backing local storage devices have failed.
 4. Alice creates a StatefulSet that uses local PVCs

     ```yaml